charles-bernard/Dictyostelium-discoideum-research/README.md

-Description of the programs:
+# Internship_Dictyostelium-discoideum

+This repo is of no use for the general public, just some codes I developped during an Internship and which might be only useful for people working on timelapse fluorescence microscopy of phototaxis migration.

-1. BinocularTimelapseManager
+## BinocularTimelapseManager

 Scripts autoit3 to couple:

 -the leds via the arduino Manager
 -the camera via Snappixx

 These scripts are meant to be run under a Windows environment, on the computer next to the incubator

 In order to configure the timelapse, open the desired script and change the local variables at the beginning

 Don't forget to compile the script on the according computer before running it

 Which script to be executed ?
-	-to test if there is a memory effect of the taxis: obsolete_PhototaxisLightSwitches.au3
-	-to analyse the reaction time of the slugs when the location of the light source changes:
-		PhototaxisPreciseLightSwitches.au3
-	-to see what happened if one switches from one led turned on to two leds turned on together:
+-to test if there is a memory effect of the taxis: obsolete_PhototaxisLightSwitches.au3 -to analyse the reaction time of the slugs when the location of the light source changes: PhototaxisPreciseLightSwitches.au3 -to see what happened if one switches from one led turned on to two leds turned on together: PhototaxisLightSwitches2Leds.au3
-		PhototaxisLightSwitches2Leds.au3

-2. Dictyostomic
+## Dictyostomic
 	Two bash scripts:
 	 -dictype.sh:
 		meant to get the info & the expression profile